Door to Silence: Plot

-Devereux drives over to a nearby funeral home where he sees that all of the corpses in the open coffins are labeled 'Melvin Devereux'.
-He finds his doppelganger lying dead in one of the caskets and tries to touch it, but it disappears beneath his outreached hand.
+Devereux drives over to a nearby funeral home and sees that all of the corpses in the open coffins are labeled 'Melvin Devereux'.
+He finds his doppelganger lying dead in a casket and tries to touch the corpse, which disappears beneath his outreached hand.

-Back on the road, Devereux picks up a beautiful female hitchhiker, and tries to respond to her seductive advances, but he cannot perform, forcing her to leave the car.
-Next, Devereux drives onto a river barge as it transports a handful of vehicles, including the omnipresent hearse, to the other side of the river.
-Devereux rips open the hearse's back door and tries to open the coffin which clearly bears his name.
+Back on the road, Devereux picks up a female hitchhiker and tries to respond to her seductive advances.
+However, he cannot perform, forcing her to leave the car.
+Next, Devereux drives onto a river barge, which transports vehicles, including the hearse, to the other side of the river.
+Devereux rips open the hearse's back door and tries to open the coffin which bears his name.
 The hearse driver intervenes and there is a struggle.
-Devereux is subdued by the other barge passengers and gets arrested.
-In a local courtroom, Devereux is given a fine for defiling the casket.
+Devereux is subdued by other barge passengers and gets arrested.
+In a courtroom, Devereux is given a fine for defiling the casket.
 Devereux drives away and soon stops to visit a tarot reader.
-Reading the palm of his right hand, the palmist tells him that he has been dead for several hours.
-She suddenly falls dead after receiving a phone call from a "Mr. Devereux."
+Reading the palm of his right hand, the palmist tells him that he has been dead for hours.
+She falls dead after receiving a phone call from a "Mr. Devereux."

 Devereux is once more on the road, driving nowhere.
-He suddenly sees the hearse again on the road and tries to overtake it, only to crash head-on into an oncoming truck.
+He sees the hearse again and tries to overtake it, only to crash head-on into a truck.
 Devereux is killed instantly.
-His wristwatch stops at 7:29 PM, the same time as the film's prologue where a briefly seen car crash had appeared to be the cause of his father's death.
-The mysterious woman observes the fatal accident a short distance away on the road before getting into her car and driving off.
-The number license place on the woman's car reads: D.E.A.T.H.
+His wristwatch stops at 7:29 PM, the same time as a car crash had appeared to kill his father.
+The woman who knew his name observes the accident a short distance away before getting into her car and driving off.
+Her license plate reads: D.E.A.T.H.

-At the end of the final scene, the text of a mysterious quote in Italian appears: ...
-Quando varcherai le porte del nulla, nessuno ti sara vicino: solo l'ombra della tua morte ...
-IV Libro dell'Apocalisse.
-English translation: ...
+At the end, the text of a quote appears: ...
 When you go to the gates of nothingness, no one will be near you: only the shadow of your death ...
 Book Four of the Apocalypse.
 To date, it is not known who the author of this quote is, nor has any anonymous source been located.